acikgozb/devtools/zellij/README.md

 # "$HOME/work/project3"
 # "$HOME/work/project4"

-# Selecting project4 from the list provided by fzfw above.
+# Selecting project4 from the list provided by fzjt above.
 selected_dir="$HOME/work/project4"

 # fzjt opens project4 in a new window, titled "project4".